knowrob/knowrob/knowrob_common/README.md

 In case of the default RDF triple store of SWI Prolog, all triples are assumed to hold forever.
-However, a dedicated *temporalized* triple store can be used to represent triples that change over time.
+However, a dedicated *temporalized* triple store can be used to represent triples that only hold limited time.
 The time value specified in the query is used as parameter for the triple store in that case. knowrob_mem implements such a temporalized triple store.